hafsachenni/alx-frontend/0x02-CSS_advanced/README.md

 # Advanced CSS

-This projects covers fundamental concepts in CSS that every web developer should understand.
+This projects covers fundamental concepts in CSS that every web developer should understand:

 ##### Selectors